JJ/granada-off/text/geekery.md

-Sorry about the lighter note of that paragraph above, I really cannot help it, but it is really serious that this scientific and technical patrimony will go missing.
-Besides,
-[the institute was the first one in Granada, built in the 1840s](https://es.wikipedia.org/wiki/Instituto_Padre_Su%C3%A1rez), and some outstanding citizens like Francisco Ayala, Ángel Ganivet, Asunción Linares, Elena Martín Vivaldi and
+Sorry about the lighter note of that paragraph above, I really cannot help it, but it is really serious that this scientific and technical patrimony will go missing or just hidden.
+Besides, [the institute was the first one in Granada, built in the 1840s](https://es.wikipedia.org/wiki/Instituto_Padre_Su%C3%A1rez), and some outstanding citizens like Francisco Ayala, Ángel Ganivet, Asunción Linares, Elena Martín Vivaldi and